Dreambound

 Once you have obtained your CNA certification, you may be wondering how to secure a job in the field.
 Here are some steps you can take to increase your chances of finding employment as a CNA:

-1. Update your resume: Before you start applying for jobs, make sure your resume is up-to-date and highlights your CNA certification and any relevant experience or qualifications.
+1. Update your resume: Before you start applying for jobs, make sure your resume is up to date and highlights your CNA certification and any relevant experience or qualifications.
 Include any clinical rotations or internships you completed during your training program, as well as any healthcare-related volunteer work.

 2. Network: Networking is a valuable tool when it comes to finding a job as a CNA.
 Reach out to friends, family, and classmates who may have connections in the healthcare industry.
 Attend job fairs and industry events to meet potential employers and learn about job opportunities.